dbunibas/chasebench/utilities/query-generator/README.md

 The data of the target schema must be stored in a relational DBMS.
 The current software distribution supports Microsoft SQL Server 2014.

 The query generator runs in two modes, the automatic and the semi-automatic mode.
-The automatic mode takes as input schemata and dependencies in the common format, while the semi-automatic mode reads schemata in a query generator-specific format (see file doctors.xml under folder semi-automatic).
+The automatic mode takes as input schemata and dependencies in the common format, while the semi-automatic mode reads schemata in a query generator-specific format (see file schema.xml under folder semi-automatic).
 Both modes return non-empty SPJ queries.
 The second mode is useful in cases where the input dependencies are not enough to specify joinable attribute pairs.

 The inputs to the automatic mode are